PRJ4SW4/Borgertinget/README.md

 **All functionality should now be working, the twitter feed will take a while to warm up as we can only pull from their API one politician at a time every 16 minutes**

+# Postman collection

+There is not a lot of setup required to run the POSTMAN collection.
+Register, forgot password, and Google OAuth cannot be tested, as these are external.
+The only requirement is to complete the steps above, and then change the user login to any verified normal user in the system.
+Go into the body of User/Users/Login and update the login credentials.
+Everything should then work.

 # READ IF NOT A BORGERTINGET DEV!

 You obviously need a specific .env file for most of the features to work.
 Below is the template for the kind of authentication you need, you could fill it out yourself.